seanhsia/NogizakaBlog/README.md

 # NogizakaBlog
 > This project provides an interactive visualization plot of based on Dash and the data were collected from http://blog.nogizaka46.com/
 >
-> Further applications still in progress.
+> Further applications are still in progress.

 ## Package Version